ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

   ```

 ### Encrypting secrets/key variables

+{{site.data.alerts.important}}

+All tasks in this section are automated as part of the execution of preperation command `make prepare-ansible`

+This command will initialize GPG encryption key, configure ansible vault encryption, and generate `vault.yml` automatically with random passwords.

+{{site.data.alerts.end}}

 All secrets/key/passwords variables are stored in a dedicated file, `vars/vault.yml`, so this file can be encrypted using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)